biankatpas/biankatpas/README.md

 **Backend Software Engineer at Ateliware (2021-Present)**

-I develop backend solutions and REST APIs for startups and established companies I implement AI solutions with computer vision and RAG systems I collaborate with international teams in an agile environment
+I develop backend solutions and REST APIs for startups and established companies I implemented AI solutions with computer vision and RAG systems I collaborated with international teams in an agile environment

 **Computer Vision Engineer at 4Vision (2017-2021)**